-1. Choose the correct shutter speed
+1. Choose a sufficiently fast shutter speed

-2. Use the right aperture value
+2. Choose a midrange aperture value

 4. Use a tripod or monopod for stability